Privacy Notice

 • Press the Save button when finished.

-You also have a right to edit your additional information (teacher, student, etc).
+You can edit your additional information (teacher, student, etc).

 • Log in and select Edit profile.